tanzislam/cryptopals/README.md

     location for the `stage` target.

  - [Google Test](https://github.com/google/googletest/).
-I used the "master" branch at commit ec44c6c.
+I used the "master" branch at commit a2b8a8e07.
   - You will need to build Google Test as described in the Generic Build Instructions.
 To do this on Windows you will need a UNIX-like set of utilities (see below).
+  - On Windows / MinGW-w64 I had to specify a Makefile override:
+    `cd googletest/make; mingw32-make AR=gcc-ar`.

  - [Hunspell](https://hunspell.github.io/).
-I used the "master" branch at commit 1474200bb.
+I used the "master" branch at commit 53db97279.
-  - The included documentation doesn't mention a way to build Hunspell with the GCC in MinGW-W64, but I managed to do so by running `./configure` followed by `mingw32-make` in an MSYS2 window.
+  - The included documentation doesn't mention a way to build Hunspell with the GCC in MinGW-w64, but I managed to do so by first installing `libtool` (by running `pacman -S libtool` in an admin-mode MSYS2 window) and then running `autoreconf -vi && ./configure && mingw32-make` in a MinGW-w64 Win64 Shell.
   - You will also need an English dictionary for Hunspell (specifically the `.dic` and `.aff` files.
 Get one from [SCOWL](http://wordlist.aspell.net/).